 - On the master inverter to which the RS485 communication cable is connected, set RS485 termination in the KOSTAL PIKO CI Conf App to ON.
 This can be done under Settings > Communication settings > RS485 settings > Terminal resistor. - 2.
-Use of the KOSTAL Smart Energy Meter (KSEM) must be configured in the KOSTAL PIKO CI Conf App on the master inverter.
-For this purpose, go to Settings > Inverter settings > Power adaptation/control > KSEM management > Activate/deactivate KSEM > Activate. - The connection between KSEM and inverter is set by going to Settings > Inverter settings > Power adaptation/control > KSEM management > Connection between KSEM and master inverter > RS485. - 4.
+Use of the (KSEM) must be configured in the KOSTAL PIKO CI Conf App on the master inverter. - For this purpose, go to Settings > Inverter settings > Power adaptation/control > KSEM management > Activate/deactivate KSEM > Activate. - The connection between KSEM and inverter is set by going to Settings > Inverter settings > Power adaptation/control > KSEM management > Connection between KSEM and master inverter > RS485. - 4.
 The installation position is set by going to Settings > Inverter settings > Power adaptation/control > KSEM management > Sensor position > Grid connection point. - The KSEM modbus address is set by going to Settings > Inverter settings > Power adaptation/control > KSEM management > Energy meter modbus address > 1 (standard value in KSEM). - 6.
-A power limitation of the grid feed-in (e.g. to 70%) must be entered in watts on the Master inverter.

-The active power limitation is entered by going to Settings > Inverter settings > Power adaptation/control > KSEM management > Limitation of the active power to (W).

-- All other inverters connected to the master inverter by LAN are configured as slave.
+A power limitation of the grid feed-in (e.g. to 70%) must be entered in watts on the Master inverter. - The active power limitation is entered by going to Settings > Inverter settings > Power adaptation/control > KSEM management > Limitation of the active power to (W). - All other inverters connected to the master inverter by LAN are configured as slave.
 Do not configure any further settings in slave inverters. - ✓ Inverters configured.

-6.12 Connecting central grid and system protection
+6.11 Connecting central grid and system protection

+Central grid and system protection with circuit breaker

-- 1 COM plug
+- 1 Inverter

-- 2 Inverter COM connection
+- 2 Connection

-- 3 Grid and system protection Switch closed: Feed-in, Switch open: Feed-in prevented
+- 3 Grid and system protection

+Switch closed: Feed-in

+Switch open: Feed-in prevented

-- 4 Activation of grid and system protection via KOSTAL PIKO CI app
+4 Activate the grid and system protection using the KOSTAL PIKO CI Conf App.

-- 5 Relay in the event of great distances